ktorio/ktor-documentation/topics/getting_started_ktor_client_chat.md

 Here, we first create an `HttpClient` and set up Ktor's `WebSocket` plugin (the analog of installing the `WebSocket` plugin in our server application's module in an earlier chapter).
 Functions in Ktor responsible for making network calls use the suspension mechanism from Kotlin's coroutines, so we wrap our network-related code in a `runBlocking` block.
 Inside the WebSocket handler, we once again process incoming messages and send outgoing messages: we ignore frames which do not contain text, read incoming text, and send the user input to the server.

 However, this "straightforward" implementation actually contains an issue that prevents it from being used as a proper chat client: when invoking `readLine()`, our program waits until the user enters a message.
 During this time, we can't see any messages which have been typed out by other users.
 Likewise, because we invoke `readLine()` after every received message, we would only ever see one new message at a time.
-Let's address this issue, and build a better solution!
+Let's address this issue and build a better solution!

 ### Improved solution {id="improved-solution"}